-Monitoring your bearded dragon’s physical condition is an important part of keeping your lizard healthy.
+Monitoring your the physical condition of your bearded dragon is an important part of keeping your lizard healthy.

-Many illnesses show physical signs, and recognizing these signs early will aid in proper diagnosis and treatment of your beardie.
+Many illnesses like eye infections, show physical signs, and recognizing these signs early will aid in proper diagnosis and treatment of your bearded dragon.

 The most common illnesses and injuries involve the tail or the head, and it is easier to see when problems occur in these areas.